Skip to main content

 This can be against an individual with a physical and/or mental disability.
 It deprives them of vital financial resources for their personal needs.

-This type of abuse is when a victim can be trapped in an abusive relationship with the person doing such things as:
+This type of abuse is when a person may be in an abusive relationship, where the other party:

-• denying that the victim has an entitlement to joint property.
+• Denies a person entitlement to joint property.

 This is not an exhaustive list.

-This type of financial abuse can be subtle.
-A person gradually takes control over bank accounts and financial transactions.
-Domestic financial abuse can also be obvious, violent and threatening.
+This type of financial abuse can be subtle where a person may gradually take control over finances.
+Family/Domestic financial abuse can also include violence and threatening behaviour.

-People who speak little English, including from Indigenous communities, are at an increased risk of financial abuse.
+People, where English is their second language, including First Nation's people, are at an increased risk of financial abuse.

 Due to the difficulties in gaining information about banking services and products, they often trust others to help.
-This can be a trusted family member or friend, who they use them to interpret for them.
+This can be a trusted family member or friend, who may assist them in interpreting information.

-This can lead to the person becoming a victim of financial abuse without their full understanding of the circumstances.
+This can result in the person being subjected to financial abuse without their full understanding of the circumstances.

 Need to exit this page quickly?